Amended and Restated Bylaws

 Section 6.
 Order of Business.
 At the annual meeting and at other meetings of the Association so far as the presiding officer or chairman may deem the same applicable, the order of business may be as follows:

 Section 1.
 Offices and Election.
-The officers of the Association shall be a President, a President-Elect, a Secretary, a Treasurer, and an Immediate Past President.
-All officers shall be elected by the members for one-year terms at an annual meeting, except as provided in Sections 3 and 6 below.
+The officers of the Association shall be a President, a President-Elect, a Secretary, a Treasurer, and an Immediate Past President and they shall constitute the Executive Committee.
+All officers shall be elected by the members for one-year terms at an annual meeting of membership, except as provided in Sections 3 and 6 below.
 Mail in ballots may be counted in the election of officers.
-The term of each officer shall begin after election and shall continue until each respective successor-takes office.
+The term of each officer shall begin on July 1 after election and shall continue until June 30 or until each respective successor takes office, whichever is later.
 Officers shall serve without compensation.
 Annually, a discretionary fund shall be established for ordinary and necessary out-of-pocket expenses incurred by the officers in an amount approved and budgeted on an annual basis by the Board of Directors.

 Section 3.
 President-Elect.
 The President-Elect shall act as President in the absence of the President.
 She shall also serve as parliamentarian and shall perform such other duties as may be assigned by the President of the Board.
 The President-Elect shall automatically accede to the office of President.